althonos/pyrodigal/paper/paper.md

 stop codons, or a forward start codon and a reverse stop codon, as shown in
 \autoref{fig:method}.
 Upon inspection, we realized the `score_connections` was still called in invalid cases that could be labelled as such beforehand.

-Identifying these invalid connections is done by checking the strand, type and reading frame of the pair of nodes.
+Identifying these invalid connections is feasible by checking the strand, type and reading frame of a node pair.
 Considering two nodes $i$ and $j$, the connection between them is invalid if any of these boolean equations is true:

 - $(T_i = STOP) \land (T_j \ne STOP) \land (S_i = S_j)$